uparrows/LANraragi_cn/tools/Documentation/installing-lanraragi/source.md

 ## Installing LRR

 All you need to do is clone the git repo somewhere (or download one of [the releases](https://github.com/Difegue/LANraragi/releases)) and run the installer.
 I recommend doing this with a brand new Linux user account.
-(I'm using "root" here):
+(I'm using "koyomi" here):

 ```
-git clone -b master http://github.com/Difegue/LANraragi /root/lanraragi
+git clone -b master http://github.com/Difegue/LANraragi /home/koyomi/lanraragi
-cd /root/lanraragi && sudo npm run lanraragi-installer install-full
+cd /home/koyomi/lanraragi && sudo npm run lanraragi-installer install-full
 ```

-{% hint style="info"}
-Do not use `sudo` in the above command if you are using `perlbrew`.
+Note: Do not use `sudo` in the above command if you are using `perlbrew`.
-Arch users might need to install `perl-config-autoconf` and use env variable `export PERL5LIB=~/perl5/lib/perl5` before running the installer.
-{% endhint %}

 Once this is done, you can get started by running `npm start` and opening [http://localhost:3000](http://localhost:3000).